mgifford/gifsack-or-wolford/_pages/ottawa-handout.md

 ## 6:20 - Moment of silence & thoughts from Friends, friends & family

-## 7:20 - Meeting ends with the rise of Elders and everyone shaking hands & greeting each other
+## 7:10 - Meeting ends with the rise of Elders and everyone shaking hands & greeting each other

+## 7:15 - Mike & Rebecca Sign the Certificate (both the legal & ceremonial documents)

-## 7:30 -
+## 7:30 - Everyone Signs the Cerimonial Certificate (Family Photos)

+## 7:45 -